-- Business Intelligence: The new Exalytics In-Memory Machine comes with one Terabyte of RAM and it supports Hybrid Columnar Compression.
+Business Intelligence: The new Exalytics In-Memory Machine (no link, page no longer exists) comes with one Terabyte of RAM and it supports Hybrid Columnar Compression.
 This means you can now analyze Multi-Terabyte datasets in seconds that used to take days to analyze before.
 How would that kind of BI power change your day to day business decisions?

-- High Frequency Trading: Oracle Coherence is an in-memory, distributed Java database that is designed to scale across many nodes for very large, in-memory datasets.
-It's quite popular in the Financial trading scene because there, you try to analyze the risk of an investment in real-time so you can reach trading decisions very quickly.
+High Frequency Trading: Oracle Coherence (no link, page no longer exists) is an in-memory, distributed Java database that is designed to scale across many nodes for very large, in-memory datasets.
+It’s quite popular in the Financial trading scene because there, you try to analyze the risk of an investment in real-time so you can reach trading decisions very quickly.
 Like, milliseconds-quickly.
 In fact, each millisecond you can shave off of your risk analysis can be worth millions of Euros/Dollars/Yens as it enables you to reach an investment decision a bit earlier than your competition.
 Thanks to the Infiniband interconnect in Oracle Exalogic, that extra millisecond (or more) is now easier to get!

 Now these are just a few examples of how Engineered Systems can help create new business opportunities or optimize existing ones.
 The rest is up to you, because you know better what your company is doing: What would you like to do from a business perspective, if you had enough IT power at your disposal?